bryonbaker/rhai-redis-demo/doc/demo-script.md

 One of the key value propositions of the Red Hat Open Hybrid cloud is the ability to create an "OpenShift Fabric" that lets you get your workloads 100% ready for the public cloud, and then redeploy those workloads as-is with only an endpoint configuration change.

-In this section of the demonstration we will set up OpenShift on-premises as a true stepping stone for the public cloud deployments.
+In this section of the demonstration we set up OpenShift on-premises as a true stepping stone for the public cloud deployments.

 So far we have deployed the Client Application to on-premises OpenShift.
-Now we will create a cache replica on OpenShift.
+Now we create a cache replica on OpenShift.
 Once we have that we will be able to repeat the pattern of cache/application deployment globally.

 ### Deploy Redis to OpenSHift On-Premises
 ```